Intercompany

 Note!

-Project (Table 167 β Job)
+Project (Table 167 – Job)

-Target Field No | Target Field Name | Mapping Value | Comment |
+| Target Field No | Target Field Name | Mapping Value | Comment |

-5 | Bill-to Customer No. | Fixed | Always map to the sending companyβs customer number in the receiving company. |
+| 5 | Bill-to Customer No. | Fixed | Always map to the sending company’s customer number in the receiving company. |

-20 | Person Responsible | | Verify if it matches the sending company. |
+| 20 | Person Responsible | | Verify if it matches the sending company. |

-23 | Job Posting Group | | Verify if it matches the sending company. |
+| 23 | Job Posting Group | | Verify if it matches the sending company. |

-1011 | Invoice Currency Code | Currency | Use Currency if an intercompany transfer pricing list exists in another currency. |
+| 1011 | Invoice Currency Code | Currency | Use Currency if the companies have different local currencies.
+Read more about currencies. |

-2000 | Sell-to Customer No. | Fixed | If the customer table is not part of Master Data, map to the sending companyβs customer number. |
+| 2000 | Sell-to Customer No. | Fixed | If the customer table is not part of master data, map to the sending company’s customer number. |

-14045651 | Resource Invoice Type | Value | Map to T&M if a fixed price agreement exists. |
+| 14045651 | Resource Invoice Type | Value | If there is a fixed price agreement with the end-customer, but the intercompany agreement is not fixed price you should map to T&M. |

-14045655 | Item Invoice Type | Value | Map to T&M if a fixed price agreement exists. |
+| 14045655 | Item Invoice Type | Value | If there is a fixed price agreement with the end-customer, but the intercompany agreement is not fixed price you should map to T&M. |

-14045656 | Expense Invoice Type | Value | Map to T&M if a fixed price agreement exists. |
+| 14045656 | Expense Invoice Type | Value | If there is a fixed price agreement with the end-customer, but the intercompany agreement is not fixed price you should map to T&M. |

-14045674 | Project Manager PGS | | Verify if the resource matches the sending company. |
+| 14045674 | Project Manager PGS | | Verify if the resource matches the sending company. |

-14045753 | Timesheet Currency Code | Currency | Use Currency if an intercompany transfer pricing list exists in another currency. |
+| 14045753 | Timesheet Currency Code | Currency | Use Currency if the companies have different local currencies.
+Read more about currencies. |

-Job Task (Table 1001 β Job Task)
+Job Task (Table 1001 – Job Task)

-Target Field No | Target Field Name | Mapping Value | Comment |
+| Target Field No | Target Field Name | Mapping Value | Comment |

-14045764 | Contract Type PGS | Value | Map to T&M if a fixed price agreement exists. |
+| 14045764 | Contract Type PGS | Value | If there is a fixed price agreement with the end-customer, but the intercompany agreement is not fixed price you should map to T&M. |

-14045709 | Project Manager PGS | | Verify if the resource matches the sending company. |
+| 14045709 | Project Manager PGS | | Verify if the resource matches the sending company. |

 Permissions (Table 14045676 - Permissions PM)